Explore our programs, projects and publications

 Indigenous postdoctoral and research fellowships

-The Griffith Postdoctoral and Research Fellowship Scheme was established to help strengthen the University’s research profile and capacity.
-Early career researchers are invited to apply for Postdoctoral Fellowships and experienced researchers may apply for Research Fellowships under the Scheme.
-The University may award up to eight Fellows for the 2017 Round of the Scheme, including one fellowship designated for Aboriginal and Torres Strait Islander Researchers.
+The Griffith Postdoctoral and Research Fellowship Scheme was established to assist the University in achieving our objective of strengthening research profile and capacity.
+Early-career researchers are invited to apply for Postdoctoral Fellowships under the Scheme.

 Kungullanji Indigenous Undergraduate Research Program